Introduction to Online Control: Robust Control

-Instead, the appropriate techniques to address this problem come from the theory of dynamical games.
-The above is, in fact, a two-player zero sum game.
-The first player tries to minimize the costs and the other attempts to maximize the costs, both players subject to the dynamics evolution constraint.
+Notice that this problem does not fall into the category of a Markov decision process, since the disturbances are no longer stochastic.
+Instead, the appropriate techniques come from the theory of dynamic games.
+The above problem is a two-player zero-sum game: the controller tries to minimize the cost, while the adversary tries to maximize it, both subject to the same dynamical constraint.

-Using techniques from dynamic games, the following can be proven, see e.g \cite{kemin,bacsar2008h}.
+Using techniques from dynamic games, one can show the following.
+References are provided in the bibliographic section.